How to Make Educational Games That Engage Your Players

 - Detective games.
 Learners must explore the game trying to solve puzzles, mysteries, or challenges.
 They are useful in helping to develop problem-solving skills.
 It is a good way to teach aspects of compliance where observation is important.

 - Competitive games.
 Learners must compete in teams or as individuals to score points and win the game.
 It motivates learners, allowing them to compare their performance against others.
-Such games are useful in situations where workplace learning needs to be completed within a tight deadline, or as part of a team-building challenge.
+Such games are useful in situations where workplace learning needs to be completed within a tight deadline or as part of a team-building challenge.

 Discovery phase